BlockSigner/cove/site/content/english/identification.md

 {{% markdown %}}
 **SES, AES or QES?**
-When to use which signature standard.
+When to use which e-signature standard.
 {{% /markdown %}}
 {{< /cta >}}
 {{< /cta-group >}}